harvesthill/reddit-wiki-archive/steroids/laws.md

 ## Norway

 It has always been illegal to import, export and sell anabolic steroids in Norway.
-The Medicinal Products Act was amended on June 14, 2013 &amp; in force as of July 1, 2013, to make the use and purchase of anabolic steroids illegal, as well.
+The Medicinal Products Act was amended on June 14, 2013 & in force as of July 1, 2013, to make the use and purchase of anabolic steroids illegal, as well.

 ## Sweden